Meta Quest 2 Unity

 Request-OK

-4. Launch the sample app via the Unity editor and check that your debug log shows the following message:
+4. Launch the sample app via the Unity editor and check that your debug log shows the following messages:

 Request-OK